bofadev/go-financial/README.md

   * As self documenting as possible
   * Clear error logging
 * Uses testing and test reporting
+ * Test files alongside each internal package
+ * Base dir script to run all internal package tests with ease

 Deploys on heroku
 * Conserve efforts to spend on the project work and not on hosting